SPAAM-community/AncientMetagenomeDir/docs/using/using.md

 ### Background

-In this simulation, we will imagine we are research working on discovering viral pathogens in past societies.
+In this simulation, we will imagine we are a researcher working on discovering viral pathogens in past societies.
 We will assume we are a relatively new Ph.D. student, who is still getting comfortable with the command line.
 Therefore, we will prefer graphical user interfaces over command line interaction.

 In this scenario, we can imagine we have discovered some individuals that have preserved historical Variola virus in medieval Norway.
-To better understand the evolutionary history of the new genomes in this region, we want to place this new genomes on a phylogenomic tree.
+To better understand the evolutionary history of the new genomes in this region, we want to place these new genomes on a phylogenomic tree.
-However, as we want to understand the historical evolution of the virus in Norway, we don't want to compare to simply just modern genomes (particularly given how fast viruses can evolve).
+However, as we want to understand the historical evolution of the virus in Norway, we don't want to simply compare modern genomes (particularly given how fast viruses can evolve).

 During our literature review, we've come across multiple papers reporting ancient variola genomes.
-These would be good candidates to add to our comparative data for our phylogenomic analysis - but how can we retrieve this data?
+These would be good candidates to add to our comparative data for our phylogenomic analysis - but how can we retrieve these data?
-Searching on public databases on the ENA or SRA are possible, but the uploaded data in these previous publications are inconsistent making it hard to track down.
+Searching on public databases on the ENA or SRA is possible, but the uploaded data in these previous publications are inconsistent, making it hard to track down.

 Instead, we decide to turn to AncientMetagenomeDir, which we've heard has standardised metadata of many publicly available datasets!